stayfor21/MyOfferFlow-Job-Tracker/README.md

 ## Responsive Design

-OfferFlow is designed to work across:
+MyOfferFlow is designed to work across:

 - Desktop
 - Laptop